 Bogus callers are people who come to your door and pretend to be someone they are not, like a workman, or someone from a utility company.
 Such callers could be looking to commit a distraction burglary: they want to trick their way into your home in order to steal.
+Also be aware that there are telephone bogus callers who will try and defraud you by pretending to be from your bank, HMRC or your pension company.

 Don’t let strangers into your home